 Peripheral nodules can disintegrate into tumor caverns, resulting in typical haemoptysis.
 If this cavern collapses, it comes to malignant effusion or empyema.

 A special form is Pancoast-syndrome.
 It is defined by a tumorous outbreak at the lung apex, which grows into the brachial plexus and the vessels.

 The Stokes-collar is a tumorous outbreak into the upper mediastinum with the relocation of the superior vena cava.
 This results in upper inflow congestion.

 The diffuse bronchial-carcinoma arises in alveolar carcinomas, often impressed radiographically as pneumonia.

 Symptoms of lung cancer

-Cough is one of the primarily symptoms of lung cancer.
+Cough is one of the primary symptoms of lung cancer.
 In smokers, this cough is often trivialized, because it is typical for COPD or the so-called smoker’s lung.
 Other possible symptoms are haemo ptysis, dyspnoea, bronchospasm and circumscribed pneumonic processes with fever and productive cough.
-When the tumor spreads to the pleura and ribs, the patients are suffer from chest pain.
+When the tumor spreads to the pleura and ribs, the patients are suffering from chest pain.

 Many patients also report B-symptoms with fever, night sweats and weight loss of more than 10 % of body weight in the last 6 months.